List of the most-viewed Disney Channel original series episodes

 This is a list of the most viewed Disney Channel original series episodes.
 All episodes in this list must have reached more than 5 million viewers in their premiere.
-Hannah Montana, starring Miley Cyrus, holds the record for most viewed Disney Channel teen sitcom episode (10.7 mililion viewers in August 2007), also holds the record for the Disney Channel original series with most episodes on the list (22 episodes, including episodes that received 10.7 million viewers, 8 million and multiple over 7.1 million viewers).

-The list is followed by the series The Suite Life on Deck, which has 9 total and then both Wizards of Waverly Place and Sonny with a Chance with 8 each over 5 million viewers.
+Hannah Montana, starring Miley Cyrus, holds the record for most viewed Disney Channel teen sitcom episode (10.7 million viewers in August 2007), and also holds the record for the Disney Channel original series with most episodes on the list with 22 episodes total.
+This is followed by the series The Suite Life on Deck, which has 9 total and then both Wizards of Waverly Place and Sonny with a Chance which are tied with 8 each on the list.

-The most viewed Disney Channel original animated episode is Rollercoaster from the series Phineas and Ferb which received 10.8 million viewers in August 2007.
-Additionally, the Phineas and Ferb episode Rollercoaster and the Hannah Montana episode Me and Mr. Jonas and Mr. Jonas and Mr. Jonas both premiered after High School Musical 2, which gained 17.3 million viewers during its premiere.
+The most viewed Disney Channel episode (for both an animated show and overall) is Rollercoaster from the series Phineas and Ferb which received 10.8 million viewers on August 17, 2007.
+Additionally, the Phineas and Ferb episode Rollercoaster and the Hannah Montana episode Me and Mr. Jonas and Mr. Jonas and Mr. Jonas both premiered after High School Musical 2, which gained 17.3 million viewers during its premiere, the most in Disney Channel history.